joakin/css-face-string/README.md

 css-face-string
 ===============

-Generate a css string with font-face declaration from JS data:
+Generate a css string with font-face declaration from JS data.

+Useful for generating font faces programatically.
+Works in node.js and the browser.

+Useful with browserify and [insert-css](https://www.npmjs.org/package/insert-css)

 Use
 ---